An overflow relief gully (ORG) is a plumbing device located outside your house.

-To protect your home, you need to ensure the ORG can function properly in an emergency.
+To protect your home, you need to ensure the ORG can function adequately in an emergency.

 What does an ORG look like?

 An ORG is a drain-like fitting made of plastic or metal alloy located outside your house; usually close to your bathroom or laundry external wall.
-ORGs can look different on various properties and must not be confused with stormwater drains.
+ORGs can look different on various properties and mustn’t be confused with stormwater drains.

 How should my ORG be installed?

-- at least 150mm above the surrounding ground to prevent stormwater flowing into it.
+- at least 150mm above the surrounding ground to prevent stormwater from flowing into it.

-Property owners are responsible for the maintenance and repairs of sewer connections and fittings around their house up to the sewer connection point.
-It is essential that you keep your ORG in good condition so it can play its part in protecting your home from spills and keeping the sewer network free from blockages.
+Property owners must maintain and repair sewer connections and fittings around their building up to the sewer connection point.
+It’s essential you keep your ORG in good condition so it can protect your building from spills and keep the sewer network free from blockages.